Quasihomomorphisms to real algebraic groups: Proof of the main theorem

 Using the same notation as in \cref{exp local homeo}, we fix an open neighbourhood $0 \in \omega \subset \frakg$ such that $\exp$ restricted to $\omega + \fraku$ is a homeomorphism onto its image.

 \begin{claim} There exists an open neighbourhood $0 \in \omega' \subset \frakg$ such that

 \end{claim}

 \begin{proof} Throughout the proof, we work modulo $\fraku$, hence in the Lie algebra $\frakr$ of $R$.
-Recall that $R$ splits as $G_b \times G_h \times T$, that the projection of $f(\Gamma)$ onto $G_b$ is bounded, the projection of $\Delta$ onto $G_h$ is trivial, and $T$ is abelian.
+Recall that $R$ splits as $G_b \times G_h \times T$, that the projection of $f(\Gamma)$ onto $G_b$ is bounded, the projection of $\Delta$ onto $G_h$ is finite and central, and $T$ is abelian.
 The Lie algebra $\frakr$ has an $\mathrm{Ad}$-invariant splitting as the direct sum of the Lie algebras of the three factors, and we study the adjoint action coordinate-wise.